 Why did you think of a green floor covering for the Willis Coroon building?

 LF: At the very top of the building there is a roof garden, which we wanted to integrate into the building by creating a kind of ‘green carpet’.
 The ‘nature’ theme had to be taken up again inside the building as well.
-The green we had in mind was not part of the nora product range at the time but by working closely with the company, we were able to develop the colour shade specially for the Willis Towers Watson building project.
-Of course, the colour green also emphasises the sustainability of the building.
+The green we had in mind was not part of the nora product range at the time but by working closely with the company, we were able to develop the color shade specially for the Willis Towers Watson building project.
+Of course, the color green also emphasises the sustainability of the building.

 What vision did you have for the building and which design concept did you adopt?

 LF: When it was built, the Willis Faber building was designed to take into account future po-tential requirements due to technical progress made.
 So a few years later, for example, it was able to cope with the transition from typewriters to electronic word processing systems without any problems.
 This was made possible by the raised floors fitted throughout the whole building, where computer cables could be stored.
 This design detail was revolutionary in the middle of the 1970s; at that time, this construction was otherwise only used in server rooms.
 The aim of our design concept was also to improve quality of life in the workplace and bring light and air into the building.

 Did you anticipate at the time that the green shade you developed would be such a success and that ‘your’ color would remain a firm component of the nora product portfolio to this day?

 LF: The distinctive green was a big success straight away, quite apart from the Willis Coroon project.
 I remember the architect James Stirling used the shade shortly afterwards for the Stuttgart State Gallery (Stuttgarter Staatsgalerie).
 Lime green still remains a very popular shade even now.
 When I was researching at that time, it was a sample of material that gave me the inspiration for it.